 Katitza Rodriguez is EFF's international rights director.
 She concentrates on comparative policy of international privacy issues, with special emphasis on law enforcement, government surveillance, and cross border data flows.
-Her work in EFF's International Program also focuses on cybersecurity at the intersection of privacy, freedom of expression, and copyright enforcement.
+Her work in EFF's International Program also focuses on cybersecurity at the intersection of human rights.
+Katitza also manages EFF's growing Latin American programs.
 She is an advisor to the UN Internet Governance Forum (2009-2010), and a member of the Advisory Board of Privacy International.
 Before joining EFF, Katitza was director of the international privacy program at the Electronic Privacy Information Center in Washington D.C., where amongst other things, she worked on The Privacy and Human Rights Report, an international survey of privacy law and developments.
 Katitza is well known to many in global civil society and in international policy venues for her work at the U.N.
 Internet Governance Forum and her pivotal role in the creation and ongoing success of the Civil Society Information Society Advisory Council at the Organisation for Economic Co-operation and Development, for which she served as the civil society liaison while at EPIC from 2008 to March 2010.
 Katitza holds a Bachelor of Law degree from the University of Lima, Peru.
 Katitza's twitter handle is @txitua.
-My GPG Fingerprint: BD0F 89CF 5B1B F166 2007 29F5 4A92 A8CA 1354 02DD

 +1 415 436 9333 x121

-Mark is a staff attorney at EFF, focusing primarily on access to information, government secrecy, and national security issues.
+Mark is a staff attorney at EFF, focusing primarily on privacy, surveillance, government secrecy, and national security issues.
 As part of EFF's Transparency Project, Mark regularly represents EFF in cases under the federal Freedom of Information Act.
 As a result of his transparency work, tens of thousands of pages of previously secret government documents have been made available to the public.
 Mark is a graduate of Northwestern University and the University of California, Berkeley School of Law.
-In his spare time, he likes doing the New York Times crossword puzzle and cheering for disappointing sports teams.
+In his spare time, he likes doing crossword puzzles and cheering for disappointing amazing sports teams.